• Home

 MSR Hubba Hubba NX 2 tent in its fast fly variant.

 So as you see, the footprint is a bonus also because it adds to the versatility in using the tent.
-It has grommets on the corners where you can put the poles so you have a stable construction with a full protection from elements (but not from bugs).
+It has grommets on the corners where you can put the poles so you have a stable construction with full protection from elements (but not from bugs).

 This is why it is best to use the appropriate footprint which is recommended for your tent, it must be of the proper size to have the poles in a proper position, see the images above.

 So thank you for reading, if you have any question or suggestion please use the comment box below.
-Perhaps you might want to see my another text about tent vestibules.
+Perhaps you might want to see my other text about tent vestibules.
 I wish you a pleasant day.

 Leave a Reply Cancel reply